 My breath caught in my throat, choked but ecstatic.
-My skin erupted into goosebumps, making the fine arms on my hair stand on end, scratching at the denim of the jacket the covered them.
+My skin erupted into goosebumps, making the fine hair on my arms stand on end, scratching at the denim of the jacket the covered them.
 My scalp felt electrified, as if every hair with pulsing with the music, a classical concerto I’ve heard a million times before feel like a spontaneous miracle.
 The physical pleasure of this elation raced down to the ends of my toes, curling them reflexively.
 This is the effect the final scene of Portrait of a Lady on Fire had over me.
 I was overcome and astonished, experiencing the full-bodied enthrallment of the enraptured woman, who held the final frame with a riveting yet effortless intensity.
 This absolute marvel of a movie is not to be missed.

 As follow-up to her widely praised coming-of-age drama Girlhood, French writer/director Céline Sciamma has unveiled the original period-drama Portrait of a Lady on Fire, which unfurls the tale of two lesbian lovers thrown together on a remote island in 18th-century Brittany.
 We begin with Marianne (Noémie Merlant), a talented painter with a masterful hand and a stern expression.
 Via a rickety rowboat, she’s lugged to this little island to paint the portrait of a young lady.
 It’s intended as a sort of advertisement meant to hook her a husband.
 Once completed, the portrait shall be sent to Milan in hopes of securing the engagement of an unseen gentleman.
 But there’s a catch.
 Héloïse (Adèle Haenel) has no interest in this would-be marketing tool or in marrying some random gentleman she doesn’t know.
 She refuses to sit for a portrait.
 So Marianne and Héloïse’s countess mother (Valeria Golino) concoct a plan.
 Marianne will masquerade as a companion for the headstrong Héloïse, accompanying her for walks along the beach each day.
 She will slyly study her, then paint her portrait in secret.